The Twins Almanac for July

 Twins Turn Two Triple Plays

-The next night the Twins tied an American League record by turning six doubles plays, and the two teams together tied the American League record with 10 combined double plays in a 5-4 Twins loss.
+The next night the Twins tied an American League record by turning six double plays, and the two teams together tied the American League record with 10 combined double plays in a 5-4 Twins loss.

 July 17, 2011